 Assess your income and current outgoings and decide how much you can afford to spend on rent.
 You must also remember to factor in council tax, utility bills, a TV licence, water rates, telecommunications and contents insurance in your budget.
 Look for properties within your budget – you may need look at new areas if your first choice of location proves to be too expensive.
 If you are claiming benefits, check that your allowance is sufficient to rent the property.

 You will be asked to provide ID (ideally a passport and a utility bill or bank statement) so that your identity and immigration status can be verified.
-In addition to this, you will be asked to provide information to our referencing agency, who will check your credit history, income level and contact your previous landlord.
+In addition to this, you may be asked to provide information for the purpose of referencing.
+This is usually a credit check, an income level check and a previous landlord check.
 If you are self-employed, they may require information from your Accountant (see Information for Tenants).

 • Provide a copy of the Energy Performance Certificate (EPC).